Estate service costs

 If you live in a Westward home and receive a service to any part of your building or communal grounds, for example block cleaning or communal grounds maintenance, you will need to pay your share of the costs through a ‘service charge’, which is typically a weekly or monthly charge.

 Your lease or tenancy agreement will set out your service charge obligations - what you must pay for and whether the service charges are fixed or variable.

-The cost of the following services (listed below) have increased sharply this year and we've explained the reasons why.
-You may have some, or all, of the below services on your estimate.
+You may have some, or all, of the below services on your service charge estimate.

-In 2021 we signed new contracts for our landlord electricity supplies.
 These contracts are for lighting to the communal areas of blocks as well as power to door entry systems, passenger lifts and heating, where applicable.
-This contract renewal unfortunately coincided with a peak in electricity prices, due to rising gas prices.

 There are several reasons for the high costs of electricity:

 - Gas supply costs have influenced the price of electricity, as in the UK around 45% of our energy demand is created by burning gas to produce electricity

 - Low levels of gas storage in Europe

 - More emphasis on using liquid natural gas rather than gas produced from coal (after Conference of the Parties - COP26)

 We recently went out to tender for new grounds maintenance contracts across Devon and Cornwall, which have now been awarded to several contractors for a initial period of three years with the opportunity to extend for a further two years.
 From April 2023, many estates now have a new grounds maintenance contractor, and in some cases this has led to an increase in the annual cost of the service.